Kucherov finishes with 4 points, Lightning beat Leafs 7-3

+TORONTO (AP) — Steven Stamkos was in a much better mood after the Tampa Bay’s latest effort and an 11-point night from the Lightning’s top line.

-TORONTO (AP) — Nikita Kucherov scored twice and finished with four points, Brayden Point had two goals and an assist in his season debut and the Tampa Bay Lightning beat the Toronto Maple Leafs 7-3 on Thursday night.
+Nikita Kucherov scored twice and finished with four points, Brayden Point had two goals and an assist in his season debut and the Lightning beat the Toronto Maple Leafs 7-3 on Thursday night.

-Steven Stamkos added a goal and three assists and Ondrej Palat also scored for Tampa Bay.
+Stamkos added a goal and three assists and Ondrej Palat also scored for Tampa Bay.

 Anthony Cirelli had three assists and Andrei Vasilevskiy made 25 saves as the Lightning snapped a two-game slide.